-I now work at the intersection of leadership and engagement for social and environmental resilience, as a facilitator, engagement strategist, and coach.
+This curiosity has led me to work at the intersection of leadership and engagement for social and environmental justice, as a facilitator, engagement strategist, and coach.

 In 2012 I received a SSHRC fellowship for my MA research into the psychological dimensions of employee engagement in workplace sustainability programs.
 This allowed me to apply my certification in Authentic Leadership from Naropa University, as well as my professional certification in Co-Active Coaching, to my passion for environmental change.

-As a continuous learner, I am honoured to share insights from my work with others.
-Over the past six years, I have designed and facilitated leadership courses for Royal Roads University and UBC Continuing Studies programs, as well as offered guest lectures to engagement practitioners and other change-makers across Canada.
+I have designed and facilitated leadership courses for Royal Roads University, UBC and SFU Continuing Studies programs, as well as offered guest lectures to engagement practitioners and other change-makers across Canada.

-PS Since I believe we are more than our paid work, I’ll add that I’m a city cyclist, a maker of sauerkraut, a thrower of dinner parties (and occasional temper tantrums), a part-time poet and an aspiring Buddhist.
-I live in East Vancouver with an ice cream maker (human, not machine), and a community of delightful neighbours.
-In 2010, I rode my bike across the U.S. and blogged about it here.
+PS (Since I believe we are more than our paid work.)
+I’ll add that I’m a city cyclist, a maker of sauerkraut, a thrower of dinner parties (and occasional temper tantrums), a part-time poet and an aspiring Buddhist.